fidelity-contributions/finos-fluxnova-bpm-platform/migrator/README.md

 The Flowave-migrator is a tool designed to automate the migration from Camunda to Flowave.

 ### What is Flowave Migration?
 Flowave Migration is the process of converting a Camunda-based workflow application to use the Flowave framework.
-This migration includes:

 **What the migration DOES include:**